HashirOwais/CloudCare/README.md

 Welcome to the CloudCare Suite repository.
 CloudCare is a comprehensive, enterprise-grade solution designed to streamline daycare management.
 This repository contains the core components of the CloudCare platform, including the backend API and the web frontend, structured as a .NET monorepo.

-The live API is deployed in a secure, segmented network within my personal homelab, running on a RHEL VM behind a Traefik reverse proxy.

 ## About The Project

 This project was born out of a real-world need identified while volunteering at a local daycare.
 The initial prototype, a simple Python script, has been completely re-architected and rewritten into a robust, full-stack application.
 This evolution reflects my growth as a software engineer, applying industry best practices learned through co-op experiences to build a secure, scalable, and feature-rich platform.